Moving to Switzerland

 There has never been a better time to purchase property in Switzerland, with low mortgage interest rates.
 Having said this, getting on the property ladder in Switzerland can be expensive.

 Houses and apartments do not come cheap and you may find that the prices simply have too many noughts on the end!
-Property owners in Switzerland do tend to be in the minority, with two-thirds of the population living in rented accommodation.
+Property owners in Switzerland tend to be in the minority, with two-thirds of the population living in rented accommodation.

 Buying property in Switzerland

 There are many luxury properties available and apartments tend to be modern.
-They usually come with balconies, communal parking and playgrounds.
+They usually come with balconies, communal parking, and playgrounds.
 Properties tend to be listed by the number of rooms, not including the bathroom or kitchen.

 Living costs